Roper Bar, Northern Territory

-Roper Bar is a location in Australia's Northern Territory.
-It lies on the traditional land of the Ngalakgan people, who refer to it as Yurlhbunji.
+Roper Bar (Yurlhbunji) is a location in Australia's Northern Territory.
+It lies on the traditional land of the Ngalakgan people.
 This part of Australia is extremely remote for travellers, although there are a number of Aboriginal communities in the region including Ngukurr, Urapunga and Minyerri.
 A four-wheel drive trek through these parts can be an extension of the Gulf Track on a journey further up north to Darwin or Arnhem Land.

 Location

 Roper Bar is a settlement on the Roper River, 606 km southeast of Darwin, 312 km east of Katherine and 1,235 km from Alice Springs.
 The first European to explore the Roper River was Ludwig Leichhardt in 1845 as he made his way from Moreton Bay to Port Essington.
 Leichhardt crossed the river at Roper Bar, a rocky shelf that lies at the high tide limit on the river.
 He named the river after John Roper, a member of the expedition.

 The town is a small settlement with a police station, a motel, the Roper Bar store, a caravan park and roadhouse facilities.
 Fishing in the Roper River, particularly for the prized barramundi, has attracted fishermen to the area.
 The Roper Highway is a flat and monotonous, partially unsealed road that connects Roper Bar to the Stuart Highway.
 At the road's end is a tropical river which, like all of the rivers around the Gulf of Carpentaria, is unsuitable for swimming as it is the habitat of the saltwater crocodile.